-requirements of the current version of the Unit of Competency.
-Critical Aspects Assessment requires evidence that the candidate 1.1.
+requirements of the current version of the clint of competency.
+Assessment requires evidence that the candidate 1.1.
 Performed pre-operational and warm up 1.2.
-Drove vehicle 1.3.
+Drove vehicle 1.
+Critical Aspects 1.3.
 Transported passengers and other loads to destination safely.
-1.4.
+1. Childa Aspects 1.4.
 Monitored and maintained vehicle performance 1.5.
 Followed OHS and environmental protection procedures and regulations 1.6.
-Followed emergency procedures 2.1 Relevant OHS and environmental procedures and regulations 2.2 Parts of vehicle and its functions 2.3 Knowledge on passenger behavior/customer relation 2 Underning 2.4 Types of load or cargo 2.
-Underpinning knowledge 2.5 Procedure on how to drive the light vehicle 2.6 Procedure to be followed in the event of emergency and road related crimes 2.7 Engine power management and safe driving strategies 2.8 Fatigue management techniques 2.9 Principle of stress management when driving a vehicle
+Followed emergency procedures 2.1 Relevant OHS and environmental procedures and regulations 2.2 Parts of vehicle and its functions 2.3 Knowledge on passenger behavior/customer relation 2.
+Underpinning 2.4 Types of load or cargo 1 0 2.5 Procedure on how to drive the light vehicle knowledge 2.6 Procedure to be followed in the event of emergency and road related crimes 2.7 Engine power management and safe driving strategies 2.8 Fatigue management techniques 2.9 Principle of stress management when driving a vehicle

-2.10 Traffic rules and regulations 2.11 Kinds of traffic violations 2.12 Positive work values (Honesty, Patience, Perseverance, Courtesy, etc.) 3.1.
-Managing fatigue while driving 3.2.
-Reading/Interpreting traffic signs and symbols and road advisory 3.3.
-Maintaining proper distance and speed 3.4.
-Responding to road-related accidents and crimes 3.
-Underpinning skills 3.5.
-Defensive driving 3.6.
-Overtaking and passing safely 3.7.
+2.10 Traffic rules and regulations2.11 Kinds of traffic violations

+2.12 Positive work values (Honesty, Patience, Perseverance, Courtesy, etc.)

+3.1.
+Managing fatigue while driving

+3.2.
+Reading/Interpreting traffic signs and symbols and road

+advisory

+3.3.
+Maintaining proper distance and speed

+3.4.
+Responding to road-related accidents and crimes

+3. Underpinning skills 3.5.
+Defensive driving

+3.6.
+Overtaking and passing safely

+3.7.
 Reaction to obstacles.

 3.8.
-Maintain proper distance and speed 3.9.
-Eco-driving 3.10.
-Lane changing technique 4.
-Underpinning Attitudes 4.1.
+Maintain proper distance and speed

+3.9.
+Eco-driving

+3.10.
+Lane changing technique

+4.1.
 Commitment to occupational safety and health.

 4.2.
 Environmental concerns.

 4.3.
 Tidiness and timeliness.

 4.4.
 Respect for rights of peers and seniors in workplace.

-4.5.
+4. Underpinning Attitudes 4.5.
 Eagerness to learn.

 4.6.
 Promptness in carrying out activities.

 4.7.
 Sincere and honest to duties and responsibilities.

 4.8.
 Communication with peers, sub-ordinates and seniors in workplace.

-5. Resource implications The following resources must be provided: 5.1.
+The following resources must be provided:

+C. Deserves in allocations 5.1.
 Workplace location.

-5.2.
+5. Resource implications 5.2.
 Materials are relevant to the proposed activity.

 5.3.
 Hand tools and power tools to appropriate activity.

+Competency should be assessed by:

+6.1.
+Written test

+6. Methods of assessment 6.2.
+Oral questioning

+6.3.
+Demonstration

+6.4.
+Portfolio

+7.1.
+Competency assessment must be done in NSDA accredited

+7 Contort of an center.

-6. Methods of assessment Competency should be assessed by: 6.1.
-Written test 6.2.
-Oral questioning 6.3.
-Demonstration 6.4.
-Portfolio 7.
-Context of assessment 7.1.
-Competency assessment must be done in NSDA accredited center.7.2.
-Assessment should be done by NSDA certified/ nominated assessor
+7. Context of assessment 7.2.
+Assessment should be done by NSDA certified/ nominated

+assessor